BZoennchen/supercollider-book/chapters/sounddesign/filters/filters.md

 The output spectrum is obtained by multiplying the input spectrum by the amplitude response of the filter.

 Apart from changing the level of specific frequencies, filters often change the phase of the signal, e.g., $\sin(2\pi t)$ is transformed to $\sin(2\pi t + 0.5\pi)$.
-Some filters do primarily apply such period shifts and we might not think of them as filters.
+Some filters primarily apply such phase shifts and we might not think of them as filters.
 For example, the *allpass filter* passes all frequencies untouched but attunes phases.

 *Lowpass filters* are used everywhere because they can smoothen the harshness of a sound.

 A lot of filters support *feedback*, i.e., the output signal of the filter goes back into it.
 Each time the signal is fed back, its level gets reduced such that the feedback eventually comes to an end.
-Such feedback can be used to synthesis [reverberation](sec-reverb).
+Such feedback can be used to synthesize [reverberation](sec-reverb).

-In combination with an *impulse* (e.g. [Impuse](https://doc.sccode.org/Classes/Impulse.html)) filters can be used to contruct surprising effects.
+In combination with an *impulse* (e.g. [Impulse](https://doc.sccode.org/Classes/Impulse.html)) filters can be used to construct surprising effects.

-And with [ressonance](sec-resonance), filters can add many aspects to the timbre of a sound.
+And with [resonance](sec-resonance), filters can add many aspects to the timbre of a sound.

 [SuperCollider](https://supercollider.github.io/) offers a large variety of filters.
 Execute